CylonicRaider/LeetQuest/README.md

 Additional documentation is located in the `client` and `server` directories.

+### Contributing

+To invoke the code auto-formatter and linter — preferrably before every commit —, run `npm run build`.
+The formatter and linter are available separately as `npm run format` and `npm run lint`, respectively.

 ## License

 Code is licensed under MPL 2.0.
 Content is licensed under CC-BY-SA 3.0.